 Anna Madeley (The Crown, The Secret Life of Mrs. Beeton) returns as the wise matriarch of Skeldale House Mrs Hall, but she’s not all work and wisdom.
 Madeley is looking forward to her character’s world opening up some more in the second season: “Having had such a hard time with her heartstrings over Edward, I hope life is going to offer Mrs. Hall some fun opportunities.”

 Viewers will again have the pleasure of seeing Rachel Shenton (Switched at Birth, White Gold) as independent local farmer’s daughter Helen Alderson.
 Shenton is excited that Season 2 will allow everyone “to experience the Dales in the spring and summer.”
-She imagines “there’s going to be lots of spring lambs, baby lambs, feeding lambs with a bottle, all that kind of thing!”
-She adds, “I think it’s fairly safe to say there’s going to be romance.”
+And of course “there’s going to be lots of spring lambs, baby lambs, feeding lambs with a bottle, all that kind of thing!”
+Without wanting to share any spoilers, she adds, “I think it’s fairly safe to say there’s going to be romance.”

 Joining the cast of “All Creatures Great and Small” are Dorothy Atkinson (Pennyworth, Call the Midwife) as Diana Brompton, whose vivacious nature captures Siegfried Farnon’s eye at the local Church Hall Dance, and James Fleet (Bridgerton, Belgravia) as Colonel Merrick, an impressive military man and local farmer.

 Series two will also see the return of Matthew Lewis (the Harry Potter film series, Ripper Street) as Hugh Hulton, who arrives back in Darrowby after some reflective time abroad, following the abrupt ending to his and Helen Alderson’s union.